FELIPEACASTRO/finops-aws-bdr/replit.md

 ## Overview

-FinOps AWS is an enterprise-grade serverless solution for intelligent AWS cost analysis, usage monitoring, and optimization recommendations across 253 AWS services.
+FinOps AWS is an enterprise-grade serverless solution for intelligent AWS cost analysis, usage monitoring, and optimization recommendations across 246 AWS services (60% boto3 coverage - focused on high-impact services).
 It functions as an AWS Lambda application, providing comprehensive financial analysis, operational monitoring, and optimization insights.
 The solution now includes an Automated Financial Consultant powered by Amazon Q Business for intelligent report generation.

 ## User Preferences